caputomarcos/node-red-contrib-oauth2/README.md

 | embedded credentials           | boolean        | This specifies whether to include the client credentials in the token request body for authentication purposes.       |
 | reject Unauthorized            | boolean        | This specifies whether to reject unauthorized requests.
 The rejectUnauthorized parameter controls SSL/TLS certificate validation for the server, with true enforcing validation and false disabling it. |

+**`Note:`**

+> * If running behind a proxy, the standard `http_proxy=...` environment variable should be set and `Node-RED restarted, or use Proxy Configuration`.
+If Proxy Configuration was set, the configuration take precedence over environment variable.

+> * The OAuth redirect URL is set by default to `/oauth2/redirect`, which is the endpoint responsible for receiving the authorization `code`.

 # Outputs